sge-network/sge/docs/specs/OrderBook/06_Events.md

 # **Events**

-The Order Book module does not emit any events (yet).
+The `orderbook` module does not emit any events.